 What Factors Influence the Outcomes of a Medical Malpractice Claim?

 Whether or not you signed release of liability forms and waivers can also impact your case.
-Yet, just because you signed a form does not mean that you necessarily had given informed consent and lost your right to sue.
+Yet, just because you signed a document does not necessarily mean you had given informed consent and lost your right to sue.

 Time is another factor that influences the odds of winning a medical malpractice lawsuit in Florida.
 Florida law places a four-year statute of limitations on medical malpractice cases - you only have four years to take action, regardless of when the injury was discovered.
 The longer you wait to call a medical malpractice lawyer, the more likely it is that you will miss the four-year window and will be unable to bring a claim.